-\

 * “Non-MTW Adjustments” are defined as factors that are outside the control of the MTW PHA.
 An example of an acceptable “Non-MTW Adjustment” would include demographic changes in the community’s overall population.
 If the MTW PHA includes “Non-MTW Adjustments,” a thorough justification, including information substantiating the numbers given, should be included below.